 The following table specifies the entity that is used for SLA calculations.
-The <sla-entity> element is an optional child element of <a provide the specifies of the specifies o
+The <sla-entity> element is an optional child element of <a price calculation application application.

 Table A-6 sla-entity element positioned under the application element

 sla-entity attribute name Description

 eid If an entity with a Precise classification activity was defined, put its entity as value.
 Otherwise,

 use an empty string.